-Siblings fight.
-They are jealous of the attention the other receives, and they are intensely concerned with equity.
-This is natural.
+Consider the classic parental headache - sibling rivalry.
+Siblings get jealous of the attention the other receives.
+They become intensely concerned with equity.
+They fight.
+This is all natural.

 Want two children who hate each other?
 Do these things.

-(Need more proof?
+(Need more evidence?
 Read Alfie Kohn's excellent No Contest: The Case Against Competition.)

-Teaching kids about winners and losers is so deeply engrained in our culture, it feels nearly impossible to root out.
-Think about that most benign of birthday party games -- musical chairs.
-To the adult observers, the game is about a hilarious, chaotic scramble.
+Teaching kids that there are winners and losers is so deeply engrained in our culture, it feels nearly impossible to root out.
+Think about that most benign of children's birthday party games -- musical chairs.

 Everyone laughs and yells your friend's name.
 You laugh too, but it's fake.
 You're a bit sorry your friend didn't get a chair, but gosh you are so much more thankful it isn't you!